West Cork co-op sees profits fall on investment revaluation

 Drinagh co-op improved its operating profit on the back of growth in its core businesses

-West Cork dairy and agribusiness co-operative Drinagh recorded a more than 50 per cent fall in pre-tax profit to €6.12 million last year but its operating profits rose as a result of strength in its core business.
+Drinagh co-op’s profit dropped to €6.1m due to an almost €6m hit to its investment income as a result of a fair value adjustment under new accounting rules

-A west Cork dairy and agribusiness co-operative recorded a more than 50 per cent fall in pre-tax profit to €6.12 million last year but its operating profits rose as a result of strength in its core business.
+A west Cork dairy and agribusiness co-operative recorded a fall in pre-tax profit of over 50 per cent to €6.12 million last year, but its operating profits rose as a result of strength in its core business.

-Drinagh co-op’s profit dropped to €6.1 million due to an almost €6 million hit to its investment income.
-The hit was as a result of a fair value adjustment on its investments under new accounting rules.
+Drinagh co-op’s profit dropped to €6.1 million due to an almost €6 million hit to its investment income as a result of a fair value adjustment under new accounting rules.

-But operating profit improved by €800,000 to €2.6 million helped by growth across all of its divisions.
-Creamery volume increased by 6.1 per cent, mill output rose 30.8 per cent and sales in its retail operations improved by 10.2 per cent to €45 million.
+However, operating profit improved by €800,000 to €2.6 million helped by growth across all of its divisions.
+Creamery volume increased by 6.1 per cent, mill output rose 30.8 per cent, and sales in its retail operations improved by 10.2 per cent to €45 million.

 The group, which controls assets including pharmacies and retail outlets, has a 35 per cent stake in Dubliner cheese owner Carbery along with other co-operative societies.

 It also has stakes in Cuisine De France owner Aryzta and plastics company IPL.
-A €7.27 million unrealised loss as a result of stock market movement in 2018 had to be recorded in respect of those two investments offset by a €1.08 million positive movement for renewables company Mainstream.
+A €7.27 million unrealised loss as a result of stock market movement in 2018 had to be recorded in respect of those two investments.
+However, it is offset by a €1.08 million positive movement for renewables company Mainstream.

+The most significant aspect of the adjustment of the valuation of its investment was a €5.58 million fall in the market value of Aryzta.
+The market value of IPL, of which Drinigh owns less than 1 per cent, dropped by €1.69 million in the year.

 In July it opened a €3.75 million extension to its feed mill in response to the increased need for animal fodder in light of the adverse weather conditions during the year.